JackTheSpades/SpriteToolSuperDelux/CONTRIBUTING.md

 - Keep things containerized, don't let macro bleed out labels in the top level, use macro labels
 - Indent code by 4 spaces even at top level, code all the way at the left of the page is weird, labels can be at the very left
 - Avoid comments unless absolutely necessary, especially in the middle of code
+- Use either all uppercase or all lowercase for opcodes.
+For example, don't use `LdA`.
+In general, try to keep the style of the code you're adding consistent with the style of the code that surrounds it, so if in the file you're changing everything is uppercase use uppercase, lowercase if the opposite is true.

 ## C++: